Mark Zuckerberg Picked the Wrong Watch to Announce Meta’s New Oakley Sunglasses

 De Bethune

-No watch on earth seems out of reach for the man that Bloomberg currently ranks as the second-wealthiest human on earth, with a net worth of merely $245 billion as of publication.
+Based on even this small sample of watch sightings, it’s clear that no watch on earth feels out of reach for the man that Bloomberg states has a net worth of merely $245 billion as of publication.

-Given these facts, it’s unsurprising that he also owns the De Bethune DB28xs Purple Rain, which he picked to wear while announcing Meta’s new line of smart glasses with Oakley.
+In this context, it’s not a shock to learn he also owns the De Bethune DB28xs Purple Rain, which he picked to wear while announcing Meta’s new line of smart glasses with Oakley.

-Due to its iridescent purple hue, unmistakable case, and floating lug design, it’s a watch nearly anyone will notice.
-Still, only horological enthusiasts would fully appreciate precisely what it is.
+Thanks to its iridescent purple hue and unmistakable floating lug design, it’s a watch everyone will notice.
+Still, only horological enthusiasts would fully appreciate precisely how special it is.

 The De Bethune Db28xs Purple Rain worn on the wrist of a model wearing a yellow sweater and blue jeans